 To save disk space, SURE will write JPEG compressed tiled TIFF images into the ImgTexture folder if the input imagery is 8 bit with 3 or 4 channels.
 The JPEG quality setting is configured such that there will be no noticable quality change in the output results while saving up to 50% disk space in the ImgTexture folder.

 Level 0 pyramids for distorted input images

-Only if the specified input images have to be undistorted still, you'll find the level zero image pyramids, corresponding to the original resolution, within the "Level_0" folders for the texture images.
+Only if the specified input images still have to be undistorted or tiled, you'll find the level zero image pyramids, corresponding to the original resolution, within the "Level_0" folders for the texture images.
 Otherwise, the input images will be read from their original location specified while processing, thereby saving disk space to additionally store them unaltered within the Level_0 folders.

 Initial level processing

 During this stage, an initial set of matching candidates for each base image will be processed, i.e. matched and triangulated, on the initial pyramid level.
-From the results gathered here, further conclusions about the GSD, the Area (bounding box), and the most suitable stereo models can be drawn.
+This low resolution point cloud will be subsequently filtered and a 3D Mesh will be generated from the filtered cloud.
+For large data sets, the initializer cloud will be tiled, in order to stay within hardware requirements and to achieve scalability.
+From the results gathered here, further conclusions about the GSD, the Area (bounding box), the color adjustment solution and the most suitable stereo models can be drawn.

-- the maximum number of stereo models per base image, and
+- the maximum number of stereo models per base image

 For regular flight patterns (e.g. large frame airborne acquisition), by specifying a corresponding scenario, i.e. "Scenario Aerial Nadir" or "Scenario Aerial Oblique", an additional block analysis procedure will automatically identify flight strips and oblique view groups, and utilize this information for stereo model selection.